Bowral High School

-Established in 1929 as a tribute to the Australian and New Zealand Army Corps (ANZAC) of World War I, the school caters for approximately 850 students from Year 7 to Year 12, of whom five percent identified as Indigenous Australians and twelve percent were from a language background other than English.
+Established in 1930 as a tribute to the Australian and New Zealand Army Corps (ANZAC) of World War I, the school caters for approximately 850 students from Year 7 to Year 12, of whom five percent identified as Indigenous Australians and twelve percent were from a language background other than English.
 The school district includes Bowral, East Bowral, Mittagong, Colo Vale, and Hill Top.
 The school is operated by the New South Wales Department of Education; and the current principal is Jason Conroy.

 History

 The first public school in Bowral was established around 1868.
-Secondary education was introduced in 1906 when a course was created at Bowral Public School to allow students to continue study after primary.
+Secondary education was introduced in 1906 when a course was created at Bowral Public School to allow students to continue studying after primary school.
 The secondary school was known as Bowral District School.
 In 1915, the school had its first students pass the Leaving Certificate exams.
-In 1920 the school was named Bowral Intermediate High School, and enrolled 120 students.
+In 1920, the school was named Bowral Intermediate High School, and enrolled 120 students.
 In 1921, the school received a visit from Lord Chelmsford.

 In the mid-1920s, plans were made by the Bowral Parents and Citizens' Association (PCA) to erect a separate high school building from land purchased by the New South Wales Department of Education.
 The PCA raised funds to expand the area for the school, and continued to petition the Minister of Education to help fund the construction.
 In February 1928, enrolment at Bowral Intermediate High increased to 303 students, 51 more than the previous year, prompting the PCA to continue pressuring the government to build the school.
 By 1929, it had enrolled 389 students with 14 teachers.

-On 8 June 1929 the Minister of Education David Henry Drummond and the mayor of Bowral laid the foundation stone for the new high school building.
+On 8 June 1929, the Minister of Education David Henry Drummond and the mayor of Bowral laid the foundation stone for the new high school building.
 The land was a three-acre site on the outskirts of town.
 The building would be a two-story structure similar to Goulburn High School, and would accommodate about 420 students and 11 classrooms.
 It had an assembly hall, staff rooms, men's and women's lavatories, open-air balconies, and other features, The original estimate from builder W. A. Gazzard was £20,000, and later totaled about £25,000.